alexamies/buddhist-dictionary/web/corpus/jingchu-suishi-ji-frag2.md

 Compiled by: Zong Lin 宗懍

-Document: [Text file] (corpus_entry.php?uri=jingchu-suishi-ji-frag.txt "Text file")
+Document: [Text file] (corpus_entry.php?uri=jingchu-suishi-ji-frag2.txt "Text file")

 ### Summary
 This link above includes the English translation for the passage in this scroll.
-Chapman, “Carnival Canons,” 298-301.
+Chapman, “Carnival Canons,” 297.

 ### Notes:
 This passage is included in a collection of texts about accounts of Buddha’s birthday parades compiled by Venerable Jue Wei of Fo Guang Shan.
 See the references below.